mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 ***Python***

-- Get proficient or fluent (it's a very powerful programming language with a lot of support, look at some numerical libraries as well, especially NumPy)
+- Get proficient or fluent (very powerful programming language with a lot of support, look at some numerical libraries as well, especially NumPy)

 - Try to implement an interpreter; see [Let’s Build A Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/)